audulus/docs/Module-Library.md

 Attenuator modules shrink or expand, translate up or down, or otherwise modify an incoming signal.
 The most basic attenuator is a volume control, but attenuators can be used for many things.
 The most useful attenuator is the Modulation Attenuate-Offset module, which is most often use to translate LFOs and envelopes into a particular range to wiggle a knob on a filter or effect.

 ###Audio

+A collection of audio attenuators and attenuverters scaled to work properly with audio signals.
+Audio signals in Audulus range from a maximum of -1 to 1.

 **Audio Attenuverter** <br>
 Translates -1 to 1 audio signals.
 The * control is an attenuverter.
 At 0, the input audio signal is inverted.
 At 1, the signal is passed unaffected.
 In between 0 to 1 the control acts like an attenuator.
 The + control is an offset.
 It translates the entire wave up by 0 to 1.
 If the outgoing wave exceeds 1, the signal is clipped.

 ###Modulation

+A collection of modulation attenuators and attenuverters scaled to work properly with audio signals.
+Modulation signals in Audulus range from a maximum to 0 to 1.

 **Modulation Attenuate-Offset** <br>
 Translates the 0 to 1 modulation signal by attenuating (shrinking or expanding) and offsetting (moving up or down).
 This is one of the most important modules in Audulus.
 Use it to dial in the precise amount of modulation you want in whatever range you want.
 This module will clip any signal outside of the range of 0 to 1.